embroidery-space/xsp-specs/ursa/oxs.md

     Additional attributes:

     - `rotation`: integer - Specifies the angle of rotation of the stitch in degrees.
-    - `flip_x`, `flip_y`: boolean - Specifies whether the stitch should flipped by along the corresponding axis.
+    - `flip_x`, `flip_y`: boolean - Specifies whether the stitch should be flipped along the corresponding axis.

 - `marked`: boolean.